Patrizio1301/pyspark-config/docs/transformations.rst

    * - concatenate
      - Create a column with the indicated columns concatenated with a delimiter (Default: "").
    * - conditional
-     - Return a new :class:`DataFrame` with the input condition satisfied.
+     - Return a new `DataFrame` with the input condition satisfied.
    * - groupby
-     - Group the :class:`DataFrame` using the specified columns, so we can run aggregation on them.
-See :class:`GroupedData` for all the available aggregate functions.
+     - Group the `DataFrame` using the specified columns, so we can run aggregation on them.
+See `GroupedData` for all the available aggregate functions.
    * - filter
      - Filter rows using the given condition.
    * - filter_by_list